Today's Specials

-Today's Specials is a cover album by The Specials, released in 1996 (see 1996 in music).
+Today's Specials is a cover album by the Specials, released in 1996.
 It is the first studio album by the group since 1984, albeit not involving the full original line-up.
 Original members Neville Staple, Roddy Byers, Lynval Golding, and Horace Panter are joined by new members Mark Adams and Adam Birch, along with a number of sessions musicians.
 Lead vocals are mostly handled by Staple and Golding, with Neville's daughter Sheena Staples contributing backing vocals to the album.

 The album was released exclusively on CD in the US, UK and Canada, and on CD and cassette tape in the Netherlands.
 It did not receive favourable reviews from media or fans, with many reviewers decrying in particular the over-use of synthesizers and pre-programmed drums beats.
 Neville Staple claims that several of the recordings were actually produced demos, and regrets including them on the album.

 The tracks "Pressure Drop" and "Hypocrite" were released as singles in the UK.